svgurlahosur/svgurlahosur.github.io/_posts/2022-03-18-neural_network-forward_back_propogation.md

   - MLP
 ---

-This post discusses Neural Networks, particularly Multi-layer Perceptron (MLP), and delves with a numerical example for forward and backpropagation along with its Python implementation.
+This post discusses Neural Networks, particularly Multilayer Perceptron (MLP), and delves with a step-by-step numerical example for forward and backpropagation along with its Python implementation.

 <!--more-->